wintechis/SPARQL-checker/README.md

 Additional features for lecturers:
 * Download online-hosted files of students and save them as proof of submission
 * Compare students' SPARQL queries with solution queries and create overview file
-* Evaluate students' RDF documents based on XSD datatypes and create overview file (TODO)
+* Evaluate students' RDF documents based on XSD datatypes and create overview file

 # Installation